Visa policy of Canada: Transit

-In general, a foreign national who needs to transit through Canada to reach his or her final destination needs a transit visa, unless they fulfil one of the conditions listed below.
+Foreign citizens who need to transit through Canada to reach their final destination and are not yet authorized to travel to Canada as visitors (with a visa, eTA or exemption) need a transit visa, unless they fulfil one of the conditions listed below.

 A plan was announced in 2015 to allow all passengers to transit without a visa through the Vancouver International Airport.
 It is unknown whether or when this plan will be implemented.

-Visa-exempt nationals

-Nationals of visa-exempt countries and U.S. permanent residents are eligible to transit through Canada without a visa regardless of final destination and modes of transport, however all visa-exempt travellers except Americans are required to have an eTA for transit if arriving by air.

-Brazilian citizens may transit through Canada without a visa only when holding a valid eTA and arriving by air if they meet the requirements for an eTA.

 Special waivers for travellers to and from the United States

 The Transit Without Visa Program (TWOV) and the China Transit Program (CTP) allow certain non-visa-exempt nationals to transit through Canada on their way to and from the United States without a Canadian transit visa and without applying to obtain the eTA.
 To be eligible, they must fulfil the following criteria: